Skip to main content

 • Self-Expression (digital fashion, highlight, reflective and metallic textures applied to face meshes).

-Ray Tracing (RT) comprises several features: Reflections, Indirect Lighting, Shadows, Ambient Occlusion and Refraction.
-The current version of Lens Studio supports Ray Traced Specular Reflections - future versions will add support for additional features.
+Ray Tracing comprises several features: Reflections, Global Illumination, Shadows, and more.
+The current version of Lens Studio supports Ray Tracing Reflections and Global Illumination - future versions will add support for additional features.

 Ray Tracing Features